Traveller’s tales: Nick Offerman

 The thing that springs to mind is when I took that trip to Japan as a young man.
 At one point we stayed in this little mountain village called Damine, which holds a 300-year-old kabuki festival every year.
 We’d flown in from central Illinois and suddenly we’re in the middle of this opening ceremony with a huge bonfire, monks in masks dancing around, everyone’s drinking sake – and they’d run through this fire and kick the embers so the crowd would be showered in them, which would give you good health for the next year.
 It was just an incredible experience.

 We stayed with different families in the village, and my friend Mike and I were staying with the main Shintō priest.
 Every morning he and his elderly mother would get up and make this huge sticky rice pancake in this massive bowl with this huge sledgehammer.
 They’d take it up and leave it on the altar of the Shintō temple up the mountain in the woods where there were incredible trees and a waterfall, and we got to help them do this!
 The moments in the woods that were the most exquisite were when there would be a white ribbon tied somewhere and it would denote to passers-by: ‘All of nature is part of god’.
 I am a great lover of nature and the outdoors and I found that so inspiring.
 I had gone to the other side of the world and this reverence with which they’d equated religion with nature is something I am really trying to promote in my part of Western civilisation.
 Maybe we ought to pay better attention to our trees and our rocks?

-Original series Pam & Tommy will be available on Disney+ from 2 February.
+Pam & Tommy is available on Disney+.
 Nick’s book Where the Deer and the Antelope Play: The Pastoral Observations of One Ignorant American Who Loves to Walk Outside is available now

 As told to Ally Wybrew